Immersive Events and Experiences That Drive Behaviour Change

 Feedback

-"When else can you have an honest conversation with someone experiencing a severe mental health disorder, except through immersive theatre?"
+“When else can you have an honest talk with someone living with a serious mental health condition, except through immersive theatre?”

 Sexism, Justice, and the Psychology of a Murder Trial